bridgecrewio/checkov/README.md

 Looking to contribute new checks?
 Learn how to write a new check (AKA policy) [here](docs/5.Contribution/New-Check.md).

 ## Disclaimer
-`checkov` doesn't save, publish or share with anyone any identifiable customer information.
+`checkov` does not save, publish or share with anyone any identifiable customer information.
 No identifiable customer information is used to query Bridgecrew's publicly accessible guides.
 `checkov` uses Bridgecrew's API to enrich the results with links to remediation guides.
+To skip this API call use the flag `--no-guide`.

 ## Support